thomdixon/resume/resume.md

-    - Provided the initial implementations of the TEA, XTEA, Salsa20, ISSAC and direct-key NOEKEON ciphers, as well as further enhancements to XTEA (the memoization of round keys to speed up encryption and decryption).
+    - Provided the initial implementations of the TEA, XTEA, Salsa20, ISSAC and direct-key NOEKEON ciphers, as well as further enhancements to XTEA (the pre-computation of round keys to speed up encryption and decryption).

 Seminars &amp; Talks